Theory of Literature

 Hans-Georg Gadamer, 'Truth and Method', translated and edited by Gianni Vattimo, Bompiani, 2000 (limited to some parts, which will be indicated on the course Moodle site);

-Part C: In class and on the course's Moodle site, information will be given on the literary, figurative, dramatic and cinematographic works that students will be required to study and discuss.
+in class and on the course's Moodle site, information will be given on the literary, figurative and dramatic works that students will be required to study and discuss.

 Finally, complete and definitive indications will be given in class and on the course's Moodle site for any supplementary and supporting readings, particularly for non-attending students.